NathanW2/dmsnz-pyqgis-workshop/workshop/docs/addingui.md

             "size": 200
         }
 }
 ```

-In the `TemplateDock` class we need to add new method to load the items
+In the `FeatureTemplatesDockWidget` class we need to add new method to load the items

 ```
     def load_items(self):